 Register for a WSA Prep Workshop

 Transfer Planning Night provides prospective transfer students the opportunity to learn about UW Bothell, transfer resources, and major specific requirements.
 Join to meet your Admissions Advisor and prepare to transfer to UW Bothell.
-Pizza and light refreshments will be provided.

 STEM Day is a special event for prospective transfer students and community college partners interested in learning more about UW Bothell's programs in Science, Technology, Engineering, & Mathematics (STEM).
 Through mock classes, lab tours, and faculty panels, you will experience what it's like to be a STEM student at UW Bothell!